 Writers from further afield are also represented in this edition of the magazine.
 US writer Molly Fennig has written a thoughtful and well-characterized piece.
 I took great pleasure in reading this work of short fiction, which is wry, refreshingly different and ultimately uplifting.
 Finally, we include a piece of work by Sydney-based writer Audrey Molloy, best known for her poetry.
 Her “Peacock Blue” is taut and acutely observed.

 I hope you enjoy reading all the works of short fiction selected for publication in this edition of the magazine as much as I did.
 Do continue to submit your works of short fiction.
 We will be back in December, and I will be selecting another crop of short works then.

-Imogen Gladman, Fiction Editor.
+Mimi Gladman, Fiction Editor.